Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Color, color, color.
 And color.
 Did I mention color?

-I’ll admit it, color casts have always been my nemesis.
+I’ll admit it, I’ve always been tormented by color casts.
 Like if you cranked the saturation all the way up to 100, the overall image would eventually appear bluish, reddish, greenish, etc.

-I’d get as close as I could to removing these with Lightroom’s color temperature & tint sliders, go down to the HSL sliders and adjust the hue & saturation of individual colors, maybe try to adjust curves for RGB channels.
+I’d use Lightroom’s color temperature & tint sliders first, then adjust the HSL of different colors and maybe try to adjust curves for RGB channels.
 These controls are limited and clunky.
-Nik’s Color Efex Pro “Pro Contrast” tool does a good job of removing casts, but then I’m left with a TIFF file, which kind of defeats my RAW-only mentality.
+Nik’s Color Efex Pro “Pro Contrast” tool did a good job of removing casts, but then I’m left with a TIFF file, which kind of defeats my RAW-only mentality.

 Capture One Pro has multiple effective tools for dealing with color.

-A Color Balance tool with real color wheels will let you adjust the hue and saturation of the overall image, highlights, midtones, and shadows.
+A Color Balance tool with real color wheels will let you adjust the hue and saturation of the highlights, midtones, shadows, and the overall image.
 Start with large corrections and then make smaller refinements in the right direction.
 It only takes seconds.
 (See above photo for a screenshot).